Enterprise Application Integration (EAI) shares data and business processes between an organization’s different

 - It increases the speed of communication between Enterprise apps.

-- The organization on-premise can host it with its data center, or it can be hosted in a private cloud server.
+- The organization can host it on-premise with its data center or be hosted in a private cloud server.

-- EAI allows the information to flow between the different software programs within a company.
+- EAI allows information to flow between the different software programs within a company.
 Thus it integrates data and avoids the repetition of collecting and storing data.

 - It helps to take less time to search for complete, up-to-date information.

 - It allows individuals and departments to collaborate effectively.

 - EAI helps to automate the process.
-For example, the information in the CRM can be integrated with the E-mail management to send messages to the customer based on the demand.
+For example, a company can integrate the information in the CRM with Email management to send messages to the customer based on the demand.

 - It enables new applications to work effectively with already existing applications.

 - It enables the organization to identify and react quickly to opportunities.

 - It fails when the person who manages the implementation of EAI is not dynamic.

-- It needs more technical and skilled persons.
+- It needs more technical and skilled people.

-- It is not a tool, it is a system, and it should be implemented as a tool.
+- It is not a tool; it is a system and should be implemented as a tool.

 - There will be a chance of losing details.

 - Because of a lack of consent on interface design, you need to put extra effort into mapping between systems data requirements.

 - It is necessary to have clear accountability because all departments have different requirements.